Therefore sign: Freemasonry

 In Freemasonry and certain related traditions, the symbol is used to indicate a Masonic abbreviation (rather than the period mark used conventionally with some abbreviations).
 For example, "R∴W∴ John Smith" is an abbreviation for "Right Worshipful John Smith" (the term Right Worshipful is an honorific and indicates that Smith is a Grand Lodge officer).

+Anarchism

+Originating from 19th ce French Anarchism, the three dot symbol is used as an anti-military and anti-authority signal, representing the French phrase "Mort aux vaches!", which is equivalent to "Death to pigs" in English, although the original translates directly as "Death to Cows".